bparanj/coding-skill/_posts/2019-07-11-in-person-interview-tips.md

 ### Listen to the Interviewer

 And finally, you've to listen to the interviewer.
 It's a high-pressure situation and the interviewer is asking you questions.
 You're trying to think it through.
 But if the interviewer makes comments or gives suggestions, listen to them.
 They're often trying to help you and you can't afford to miss those hints.

+Do not pretend to understand something that you don’t.
+It’s a very easy mistake to make.
+You’re chugging away at a problem, and your interviewer interrupts you to point something out.
+"Okay, I see we’re doing a post-order traversal of the tree."
+And you have no idea what that means.
+You just hope it’s not important or hope you can get away with pretending to know what that means.
+So you say, “Right.”
+At first, it looks like you’ve gotten away with it.
+But it comes up again later.
+“So, why did you choose to do a post-order traversal?”.

+You’re busted.
+Not only do you not know what post-order means, but now you look dishonest.
+Because saying “I don’t know what that means” at this point also means saying “I sort of pretended to know what that meant earlier.”
+Best to nip this kind of problem in the bud before you end up in that situation.

+When your interviewer says something you don’t understand, point it out immediately.
+Lean right in.
+Because letting them think you understand is going to make things messy later.
+Try to be as specific as possible about what you don’t understand.
+It makes your thinking sound much more organized.
+Huge Difference between “Huh?” and “What does post-order mean in this context?”

 ### Bring Your Projects